 Many companies have faced lawsuits for exposing workers and homeowners to asbestos.
 Several companies declared bankruptcy after facing mounting lawsuits.
 As part of the bankruptcy process, these companies set up asbestos trust funds to cover settlements for asbestos-related illnesses.
 People with mesothelioma or asbestos lung cancer from asbestos flooring may be eligible to file a trust fund claim or lawsuit.

-Asbestos Flooring Brands
+Asbestos Product Brands

 Some manufacturers made multiple brands of asbestos flooring.
 Many brands removed asbestos from their processes in the 1970s to meet new EPA regulations.
 But popular flooring brands like Armstrong, Flintkote and Kentile continued to make products with asbestos into the 1980s.